Kisha finds the support needed to chase her dreams

 “I got the confidence I needed to pursue a real job.
 I always knew I had it in me, I just needed Cara to bring it out.”

 “I have a history as a CNA for ten years in nursing homes, but I’ve always wanted to work in a hospital setting.
 It’s been a dream of mine to become a nurse, but I never had access to an opportunity at a hospital.
 I told this to my coach at Cara, and they connected me to University of Chicago Medicine.
 I couldn’t believe I was being considered for a role like this.
 The very first position I interviewed for was a Nursing Support Assistant, and I got the job!

 “I’m so grateful for a job like this, one where I can help people everyday when they’re feeling down.
 Whether they need their vitals checked, a hug, or just someone to talk to, I’m there for whatever they need.
 Working in this job has inspired and motivated me to eventually go back to school for a nursing degree.

 “I’ve also noticed that I’ve inspired family members who are going through similar struggles.
 They admire me for what I’ve accomplished and are proud of me.

 “If you told me five years ago that this is what I’d be doing, I would’ve never have believed it.
 I tell myself there’s a reason I made it past my addiction without dying, so I have to make the most of what I have and can’t take it for granted.
 I just take it day by day.
 I’m really proud of myself.”

-This season, your support of Cara Collective is critical to furthering our mission of eradicating poverty and increasing access, equity, and opportunity.
-Please consider making a financial gift this #GivingTuesday to support job seekers like Kisha.
+Your support of Cara Collective is critical to furthering our mission of eradicating poverty and increasing access, equity, and opportunity.
+Please consider making a financial gift to support job seekers like Kisha.
 Thank you for your support!